Three Distributional Approaches for PM10 Assessment in Northern Italy: Statistical models

-In this work, under the Gaussianity assumptions for the \(\xi_i\)'s and \(\boldsymbol{\eta}\), the unknown parameters are estimated through an iterative Expectation Maximisation (EM) procedure detailed in \cite{ZammitMangion2021}.
-The analyses were implemented with the \texttt{R} package \texttt{FRK} \citep{frk_package}.
+Under the Gaussian assumptions on \(\xi_i\) and \(\boldsymbol{\eta}\), the unknown parameters are estimated through an iterative Expectation--Maximization (EM) procedure, as detailed in \citet{ZammitMangion2021}.
+All analyses were carried out using the \texttt{FRK} package for \texttt{R} \citep{frk_package}.

-Fixed Rank Kriging (FRK) is completed with a hierarchical framework consisting of a three-layer structure organized as follows: \begin{enumerate} \item The hidden layer: a computational grid of Basic Area Units (BAUs), where the FRK model is implemented.
-For the results presented in this work, the cell size of the BAUs grid covering the spatial domain \(\cal D\) of Northern Italy is set to be 1.6 km, therefore generating a grid composed of $46010$ cells.
-A random selection of 502 BAU's centers \(\{\mathbf{s}_{c_j}\}\) has then been used to define 502 basis functions \(\Phi_j((\mathbf{s} - \mathbf{s}_{c_j}) / \sigma_l)\) organized across three resolution layers; \item The set of observations layer: layers of data with possibly heterogeneous geometric support, where each dataset contains data with its own \emph{footprint} onto the BAUs.
-In this study this layer corresponds to the BAUs grid, since each observation is generated by a monitoring station identified with a location \(\mathbf{s}_i\); \item The prediction layer: a third layer which, in the present study, corresponds to the lattice generated by the municipal boundaries.
-Like the observations layer, the prediction layer integrates the target variable \(C_{\mathbf{Y}|\mathbf{s}, \mathbf{x}}^{ilr}\) evaluated at the BAUs level over each polygonal support by applying appropriate weights. \end{enumerate} Figure \ref{fig:CFRK} depicts a diagram illustrating the operations of \emph{ilr}-transformation and \emph{footprint} projection onto the BAUs grid for CFRK.
-Finally, the estimate of the probability \(P(Y(\mathbf{s})\in I_{[50,\infty)})\) over the domain \(\mathcal{D}\) is obtained by inverting the prediction computed for the \emph{ilr}-transformed variable, integrated over municipalities.
+Fixed Rank Kriging (FRK) is implemented within a hierarchical framework consisting of a three-layer structure organized as follows: \begin{enumerate} \item \textbf{Hidden layer:} a computational grid of Basic Area Units (BAUs), where the FRK model is implemented.
+For the analyses presented in this work, the BAUs grid covering the spatial domain \(\mathcal D\) has a cell size of 1.6 km, yielding a grid composed of $46010$ cells.
+A random selection of 502 BAU centers \(\{\mathbf{s}_{c_j}\}\) is then used to define 502 basis functions \(\Phi_j((\mathbf{s} - \mathbf{s}_{c_j}) / \sigma_l)\), organized across three resolution levels. \item \textbf{Observation layer:} data with potentially heterogeneous geometric support, where each dataset has its own footprint onto the BAUs.
+In this study, this layer corresponds to the BAUs grid, since each observation is generated by a monitoring station identified with a location \(\mathbf{s}_i\). \item \textbf{Prediction layer:} a third layer which, in the present study, corresponds to the lattice generated by the municipal boundaries.
+As in the observation layer, the target variable \(C_{\mathbf{Y}|\mathbf{s}, \mathbf{x}}^{ilr}\), evaluated at the BAU level, is integrated over each polygonal support by applying appropriate weights. \end{enumerate} Figure~\ref{fig:CFRK} illustrates the projection of the observation footprints onto the BAUs grid within the CFRK framework.
+Finally, the estimate of the probability \(P(Y(\mathbf{s})\in I_{[50,\infty)})\) over the domain \(\mathcal{D}\) is obtained by inverting the prediction of the \emph{ilr}-transformed variable and integrating it over the municipalities.